sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    An operator could *ACKNOWLEDGE/UNACKNOWLEDGE* an alarm.
 This indicates that the operator is aware of the faulty condition.

    The set of alarms and their severities are an indication to health of various applications of the system and System LED can be deduced from alarms.
-   An acknowledged alarm means that operator is aware of the condition so, acknowledged alarm should be taken out of consideration from deciding system LED state.
+   An acknowledged alarm means that operator is aware of the condition so, acknowledged alarm will be taken out of consideration.

-Both events and alarms get recorded in the STATE_DB.
+Both events and alarms get recorded in a new DB called EVENT DB in a new redis instance.

 1. Event History Table